eco-index/Native_plantings/README.md

 Finally, eco-Index created a script which georeferences the detections as they are output from the prithvi model in order to validate within a googleearth or GIS environment.

-The current model is predicting where native plantings are to a XX percentage by using an IOU calculation.
+The current model is predicting where native plantings are to a 6.5% by using an IOU calculation.
 Further refinement to add additional training data to the model would help to improve this accuarcy.